editorconfig-checker/editorconfig-checker/README.md

 paru -S editorconfig-checker-git
 ```

-If go 1.16 or greater is installed, you can also install it globally via `go install`:
+If Go 1.16 or greater is installed, you can also install it globally via `go install`:

 ```shell
 go install github.com/editorconfig-checker/editorconfig-checker/v3/cmd/editorconfig-checker@latest